TheJacksonLab/ECG_ActiveLearning/README.md

 ## Installation

-Running GPyTorch on A100 GPU has the following basic requirments:
+Running GPyTorch on A100 GPU has the following basic requirment:

 * MAGMA + CUDA 11.0

 The step-by-step compilation is covered in [INSTALLATION.MD](https://github.com/TheJacksonLab/ECG_ActiveLearning/blob/main/INSTALLATION.MD)

+## How to run the workflow?

+Running the workflow is extensively covered in [RUN.MD](https://github.com/TheJacksonLab/ECG_ActiveLearning/blob/main/RUN.MD)

 ## How do i cite AL4ECG workflow ?